wp-plugins/control-comment-length/readme.txt

 * The character length can be controlled for comments written by admins.
 * The character length for all users who are able to moderate the comments can be controlled.
+* German and English backend interface

+You can obtain help and support at http://greenitsolutions.at/control-comment-length-wordpress-plugin-by-greenitsolutions-at/

 Have fun wishes Green IT Solutions Andreas Grundner http://greenitsolutions.at